s-p-k/shock/README.md

   - xor
   - xnor

-  From circuits, currently only half adder is available.

   shock is written with the [chicken](http://www.call-cc.org/) Scheme implementation in mind and the current version is v0.2.